ciberado/workshops/asg/README.md

 The ASG will keep between `min_size` and `max_group_prepared_capacity` warmed instances.
 For example, with a `desired` of 2 and `min_size` of 4 the ASG will create four instances and stop/hibernate two of them.
+By the way, Windows hibernation is supported since 2019.

 `pool_state` can be `stopped`, `running` or `hibernated` indicating the desired state of the warmed instances.